Level-2/Axel/README.md

 Design Philosophy
 -----------------

 Axel is fast but flexible.
-Because Axel caches paths it effectively builds an internal classmap (effectively just a map of file name => class name so the require statement becomes require `$classMap[$className`).
+Axel caches paths by automatically building an internal classmap (effectively just a map of file name => class name so the require statement becomes require `$classMap[$className]`).
 This class map can be cached between requests meaning most requests never have to go off looking for files.

 Axel can be extended with modules that can locate classes that are not currently in the classmap.
 Once the module provides the location of the file for a given class, the path is cached and the module is never loaded again.
 Unless new classes are added to the project, Axel loads a single class which does an array key lookup to read the path.

 This approach considerably faster and more flexible than composer as custom modules can be written and it doesn't matter how fast they are.
 Even if locating a file based on a class name is slow, it only happens once when the class is added.
 After that, Axel stores the result.
 This approach allows for things like case insensitive PSR-4 style loaders.

 Usage